lilangping/alpa/README.md

 # alpa
 An algorithm for automatic analysis of landslide profile

-ALPA is freely available.
 ALPA is coded in R and should be executed in the RStudio environment (https://rstudio.com/).

 Plese first read the ALPA_pre.R file, which includes essential instructions and examples.